Dawndh/Shooter_Game/README.md

 This is a Shooter Game

 CONTROLS:
-Use the letters 'a' and 'd' on your keyboard to move the rocket left or right To shoot the rocket, press the spacebar
+Use the letters 'a' and 'd' on your keyboard to move the rocket left or right.
+To shoot the rocket, press the spacebar